Star Trek Memories

 Star Trek Memories is the first of two volumes of autobiography dictated by William Shatner and transcribed by MTV editorial director Christopher Kreski.
-In the book, published in 1993, Shatner interviews several cast members of Star Trek: The Original Series with the notable exception of James Doohan.
-He was surprised by the reaction of his fellow actors, who spoke negatively of their experiences with him on the show.
+In the book, published in 1993, Shatner interviews several cast members of Star Trek: The Original Series and was surprised by the reaction of his fellow actors, who spoke negatively of their experiences with him on the show.
+James Doohan refused to be involved.

 Contents

 The book begins at the start of production on Star Trek: The Original Series, with the work on the original pilot, "The Cage", and described the difficulties that some of the producers' decisions caused the production.
 Shatner goes on to describe the production of the show, and the aftermath of its cancellation.
-He interviews other members of the cast who on occasion speak negatively of their experiences on the show, except for James Doohan, who refused to meet with him.
-He also spoke to Bjo Trimble, one of the most famous Star Trek fans.
+He interviews other members of the cast who on occasion speak negatively of their experiences on the show and also spoke to Bjo Trimble, one of the most famous Star Trek fans.
+James Doohan, who played Scotty on the series, refused to be involved in the project - he later accused Shatner of hogging the camera, adding: "I like Captain Kirk, but I sure don't like Bill.
+He's so insecure that all he can think about is himself."